 Your pain physician should be addressing obesity and insulin resistance if they hope to ever reverse your pain.
-Metabolic inflammation (metainflammation) of obesity and hyperinsulinemia is an under recognized cause of pain in the United States.
+Metabolic inflammation (metainflammation) of obesity and hyperinsulinemia is an under-recognized cause of pain in the United States.

 Musculoskeletal pain has been estimated to affect 13.5%–47% of the general population, and 75 percent of those affected have two or more areas of pain.
-Multi-joint pain and progression, including non-weight bearing joints, is linked independently to the inflammatory cascade triggered by obesity, not just simply the biomechanical forces.
+Multi-joint pain and progression, including non-weight bearing joints, are linked independently to the inflammatory cascade triggered by obesity, not just simply the biomechanical forces.

 Arthritis Care Res (Hoboken).
-2017 Apr;69(4):509-516. doi: 10.1002/acr.22963.
+2017 Apr;69(4):509-516.
+DOI: 10.1002/acr.22963.
 Epub 2017 Feb 28.

 Fibromyalgia pain is closely associated with insulin resistance, and elevated HgBA1C and fibromyalgia symptoms are improved with metformin therapy to reverse insulin resistance.